 I threw my useless shield aside where it lay smoldering from the corrosive fluid eating its surface.
 The creature could not use that weapon again so soon, of that I was certain, though a nick from those fangs would be just as deadly right now.
 I switched to a two-handed grasp of my blade and edged forward cautiously.
 Those eyes followed me full of venomous hate, but I could see the fear there as well.
 Nothing is quite as ferocious as a wounded and cornered beast.
 This one was no different.
 In a flash it leaped, attacking in a violent flurry of blows from all its appendages.
 My sword danced in its own deadly counter flurry.
 When it was through, it lay in a heap before me, its head nearly severed, the one wrist now completely severed, its tail cut and bleeding and one foot flopping about nearby, unaware the fight was through.
 Dumping a nearby sack of potatoes I scooped up the clawed appendage.
 Then I grabbed an unlit oil lantern hanging in the now empty public house.
 Dousing the rest of the carcass I set it alight.

 I wiped my blade on a dead soldier’s tunic and carefully inspected it before sliding it home in its scabbard, then reached across my shoulder and fingered the tear in my shirt.
 Another few inches, another few seconds, and things might have gone very differently.
 “It is going to be a bad one,” I muttered to myself through the acrid haze.

-Purchase eBook at Amazon.com.
+Purchase eBook or paperback at Amazon.com.